 - Biodiversity: Drumlin | Warbler | American Beech | More…

 - Tags: #Short #Moderate #Bridge #Kejimkujik #River #Waterfall

 Great viewing areas of one of the most scenic #waterfalls in the province.

 Trails connect via a floating bridge.

-Mill Falls and Beech Grove trails are a great riverside hiking experience near the Visitor Centre at Kejimkujik National Park.
-Mill falls get their name from a portable steam mill that was set up there in the early 1900s.
+These trails are a great #riverside experience near the Visitor Centre at Kejimkujik National Park.
+Mill Falls get their name from a portable steam mill that was set up there in the early 1900s.
 Beech Grove is aptly named for the large stands of old-growth Beech trees that encompass part of the trail.

 Mill Falls trail can be accessed near the Visitor Centre area, or further on down the road at a designated parking area.
 I would recommend starting from the Mill Falls parking area to take in the full trail.
 The 1km Mill Falls trail has lots of great views of the slate lined falls and Mersey River.
 Interpretive panels along the trail touch on the river ecosystem, geology, and history of the area.

 A covered picnic area and other benches and viewing areas make it a great place to take time out to relax by the river.
 It’s a popular swimming area for locals, though discouraged for its obvious dangers.

 The river ecosystem is full of birds, reptiles, and fish, including brook trout which can be seen swimming up the falls in the Fall.